 Off-Dry Rieslings (In Germany these wines are labelled Kabinett or Spatlese) means that the wines are slightly sweet.
-Off-Dry Rieslings are magnificent with spicy dishes like Tandoori Chicken or Szechuan Shrimp.
+Off-Dry Rieslings are magnificent with spicy dishes like Tandoori Chicken, Pad Thai, or Szechuan Shrimp.
 Off-Dry Rieslings are also great in mimicking the sweetness in dishes like tamarind salsas, sweeter barbecued sauces or fruit salsa/chutney.
 Salty foods are great with Off-Dry Rieslings as they are refreshing, and the sweetness in the wine counteracts the salt.
 Off-Dry Rieslings are fantastic with sweeter vegetables like corn, sweet potatoes, yams, turnips and parsnips.
-As most Chinese takeout food tends to be salty, yet sweet, off dry Rieslings go fantastic with them, along with their hot and spicy counterparts.
+As most Chinese takeout food tends to be salty, yet sweet, off-dry Rieslings go fantastic with them, along with their hot and spicy counterparts.

 You’ll want to keep both the Dry and Off-Dry Rieslings away from red meat.
-Red meat has a lot of flavour that overpowers Riesling.
+Red meat has a lot of flavour that overpowers Riesling in most situations.
+However, for dishes where red meat isn’t the main component, like a Chinese Dumpling, Riesling will be fine.
 For similar reasons, it’s also not great with black pepper.